Kotchandpur Upazila: Administration

 Kotchandpur Upazila is divided into Kotchandpur Municipality and five union parishads: Baluhar, Dora, Elangi, Kushna, and Sabdalpur.
 The union parishads are subdivided into 81 mauzas and 79 villages.

 Kotchandpur Municipality is subdivided into 9 wards and 25 mahallas.

 Politics

-Municipality Mayor: Md.
-Zahidul Islam (ZIRA) is the current Mayor of the Municipality (Pourasava).
-He was elected in the year 2016 and serving his 3rd term.
+Municipality mayor: Md.
+Zahidul Islam (ZIRA) is the current mayor of the municipality (Pourasava).
+He was elected in 2016 and serving his third term.

-Upazila Chairman: Md.
+Upazila chairman: Md.
 Tazul Islam.
-He was in politics for 20 years, under the banner of the opposition party Bangladesh Jamaat-e-Islami (2014–still now).
+He was in politics for 20 years, under the banner of the opposition party Bangladesh Jamaat-e-Islami (2014–present).

-Upazila Vice Chairman: Md.
+Upazila vice chairman: Md.
 Muabia Hossain.
-He was in politics for 25 years, under the banner of the opposition party Bangladesh Jamaat-e-Islami (2014–still now).
+He was in politics for 25 years, under the banner of the opposition party Bangladesh Jamaat-e-Islami (2014–present).

-Upazila Mohila Vice Chairman: Mst.
+Upazila Mohila vice chairman: Mst.
 Nazma Khatun.
-She was in politics for 10 years, under the banner of the opposition party Bangladesh Jamaat-e-Islami (2014–still now).
+She was in politics for 10 years, under the banner of the opposition party Bangladesh Jamaat-e-Islami (2014–present).